PAUL ROGAT LOEB, CEEP Founder

 SAMANTHA BAYNE, Iowa Director

-Samantha Bayne is a sophomore studying Political Science, Law, Politics, and Society, and Philosophy at Drake University in Des Moines, IA.
+Samantha Bayne is a junior studying Political Science, Law, Politics, and Society, and Philosophy at Drake University in Des Moines, IA.
 She joined the Iowa Campus Compact and CEEP team in October 2017.
-Samantha is very passionate about dialogue and voter registration, so she is incredibly excited to begin working on election engagement projects at institutions across Iowa!
-Samantha brought non-partisan discourse programs to her school and interned for a nonpartisan voting rights organization as a first-year, and she is now using that experience as the Student Services Senator in Drake’s student government.
-She cannot wait to begin connecting with other higher education institutions and start working on projects to engage students across Iowa in the political process.
+Samantha is very passionate about dialogue, higher education, and voter registration, so she has loved working with colleges and universities across Iowa on election engagement.
+Samantha brought non-partisan discourse programs to her school and interned for a nonpartisan voting rights organization as a first-year, and she later used that experience as the Student Services Senator in Drake’s student government as a sophomore.
+Samantha also coordinated a Voter Engagement Summit in a partnership with the Iowa Secretary of State’s office in April of 2018.
 If you have any questions, ideas, or suggestions for her, please feel free to reach out via email.

 KATY BUTLER, Michigan Director